 Cutting out beef is the easiest thing to do to fight climate change

 Before we start, let's clarify one thing: the act of eating meat doesn't make you a bad person.
-This article isn't about meat ethics.
+This Action Pack isn't about meat ethics.
 We're focusing on why meat eating, in our current system of factory farming, is bad for the environment.

 The focus of this topic is to navigate our way to more earth-friendly diets and unpacking WHY meat eating contributes to climate change.
 It's not about shame or judgment — as always, we're here because we're all doing our best.

 As you go on this plant-based learning journey, we hope we can anchor on the knowledge that humans have eaten meat for centuries and NOT caused climate change... but unfortunately, in today's world, meat is an inexcusable part of the problem.

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.